 6 July 2018, 11:51 | Updated: 6 July 2018, 12:16

 Philanthropist, innovator, educator… oh, and belting conductor/composer too.
-Leonard Bernstein was truly a master of his time, and it's 25 years since we lost him.
+Leonard Bernstein was truly a master of his time.

 Many people believe West Side Story is the pinnacle of musical theatre achievement, thanks to the way it blurred the lines between musical and opera.
 Hugely challenging to sing and perform, WSS still became one of the biggest musicals of all time thanks to Bernstein’s miraculous tunes.